THE PARABLE OF THE TARES OF THE FIELD (Part 1)

 “The field is the world, the good seeds are the sons of the kingdom, but the tares are the sons of the wicked one.”
 (Matthew 13:38 NKJV)

-After the Lord Jesus had privately explained the parable of the sower to His disciples, He put forth another parable about the tares of the field to the great multitude that were gathered to Him by the sea.
+After the Lord Jesus had privately explained the parable of the sower to His disciples, He put forth another parable about the tares of the field to the great multitude that was gathered to Him by the sea.

 Matthew 13:24-30 – NKJV